How to Track Time: Best Time Tracking Rules & Practices

 ❗ Schedule regular time audits

-Looking at your numbers at the end of every week is a great way to see how you’ve been doing with your goals.
+Looking at your numbers at the end of every week is a great way to see how you’ve been doing with your goals (and using the best goal tracking apps 🙂 ).
 Many time tracking apps have the ability to show daily, weekly, monthly, and even annual reports.
 Regular audits help you keep a clean, easily-understandable, and accurate record of your work hours.

 You can also use this chance to “clean up” your records.
 Look for mistakes in your entries and correct them, or delete entries that don’t seem relevant enough.